-As you continue on through the trails you may encounter a variety of wildlife including Red-Tail Hawks, Pileated Woodpeckers, Gray Jays, Dark-Eyed Juncos, Chipmunks, Douglas Squirrels and Black-Tail Deer to name a few.
-The elusive Bobcat, Black Bear and Rocky Mountain Elk also inhabit this region of the Cascade mountain range, though they are rarely seen around areas of human population.
+As you continue through the interpretive trails, you may encounter a variety of wildlife, including Red-Tail Hawks, Pileated Woodpeckers, Gray Jays, Dark-Eyed Juncos, Chipmunks, Douglas Squirrels, and Black-Tail Deer, to name a few.
+The elusive Bobcat, Black Bear, and Rocky Mountain Elk also inhabit this region of the Cascade mountain range, though they are rarely seen around areas of the human population.

 Guided hiking tours are also available through Mt.
 Hood Adventure.